engeir/volcano-data-deconvolution/DOC.md

 ### Should we expect linear temperature dependence on radiative forcing?

+1. From simulations using ESMs, should we expect a linear dependence between temperature and radiative forcing?
+Yes, provided that the forcing does not last very long, and can be seen as a perturbation to the system.
+2. In nature, should we expect a linear dependence between temperature and radiative forcing?
+3. The linear dependence is only valid for peak values, is this a counter-argument that a linear dependence is not to be expected?

 A lot of these results suggest that even though there are non-linearities in the conversion from SO~2~ to both radiative forcing and temperature, the temperature response may still be linearly dependent on the radiative forcing.
 This is a strong